sakshidubey2/P1-2-Predicting-Catalog-Demand/README.md

 **Step 1: Business and Data Understanding**

 **Step 2: Analysis, Modeling, and Validation**

-Build a linear regression model, then use it to predict sales for the 250 customers.
+Build a linear regression model, then use it to predict sales for the 250 customers. <br>

 Once we have our linear regression equation, we should use our linear regression equation to predict sales for the individual people in our mailing list.

 **Step 3: Writeup**

 Once we have our predicted or expected profit, write a brief report with the recommendation to whether the company should send the catalog or not.

 **Hint:** We want to calculate the expected revenue from these 250 people in order to get expected profit.
 This means we need to multiply the probability that a person will buy our catalog as well.
 For example, if a customer were to buy from us, we predict this customer will buy $450 worth of products.
 At a 30% chance that this person will actually buy from us, we can expect revenue to be $450 x 30% = $135.